mapattacker/text-mining-and-social-networks/topic_model.rst

 used as the first step to understand what a corpus is about.
 LDA can also be used as a feature selection technique for text classification and other tasks.

-Choose length of document
+  * Choose length of document
-Choose mixture of topic for document
+  * Choose mixture of topic for document
-Use topic's multinomial distribution to output words to fill topics's quota for a particular document, 40% of the words come from topic A, then you use that topic A's multinomial distribution to output the 40% of the words.
+  * Use topic's multinomial distribution to output words to fill topics's quota for a particular document, e.g. 40% of the words come from topic A, then you use that topic A's multinomial distribution to output the 40% of the words.

 Training the Model
 ******************